How warm is this padded jacket?

 The filling power of down has 3 advantages for mountain sports:

-- Ultra low weight: down is lighter than synthetic wadding while offering the same degree of warmth.
-This saves even more weight in your backpack
+- Ultra-lightweight: down is lighter than synthetic wadding while offering the same degree of warmth.
+This saves even more weight in your backpack.

 Water-repellent property of component (not to be confused with waterproofing)

 The water repellent property of a fabric is its ability to make water run off its surface without absorbing it.
 This prevents the fabric from swelling, and keeps it lightweight and warm.
 The fabric of this down jacket is water repellent, however, we recommend that you wear a waterproof jacket over it in the rain.
 The fabric is made water-repellent by treating (PFC-free) its outer surface, however this property may deteriorate with use.
 We recommend that you restore it after each wash.

 How to care for a down jacket?

 The down jacket can be worn throughout the winter and will certainly need to be washed.
 But the less you wash it, the more it will retain its thermal insulation and water repellency.

 1/Machine wash with a detergent suitable for down or technical garments, at 30°, with 2 or 3 tennis balls.
 Gentle spin cycle.